alexbytesback/Sign2Text-Nepali-Sign-Language-to-Text-Translation/README.md

-# Sign2Text - Nepali Sign Language to Text Translator
+# 🖐️ **Sign2Text** - Nepali Sign Language to Text Translator

-Sign2Text is a project aimed at translating Nepali Sign Language (NSL) into text.
-This project is developed as part of a hackathon challenge and leverages a combination of machine learning, computer vision, and web technologies to achieve accurate translation of sign language gestures into textual representation.
+Welcome to **Sign2Text**! 🎉 This innovative project translates Nepali Sign Language (NSL) into text.
+Developed for a hackathon challenge, this solution combines machine learning, computer vision, and web technologies to deliver Nepali sign language translations.

-## Table of Contents
+## 📚 Table of Contents

 - [Introduction](#introduction)
 - [Features](#features)